Lispectree/jekyll-blog/_posts/2025-10-17-os-command-injection.md

+---
+layout: post
-# OS Command Injection — Simple Walkthroughs
+title: OS Command Injection write-up

-**High-level summary of OS Command Injection**
+date: 2025-10-17
+categories: web-security
+tags: [os command injection, pentesting]
+---
+# High-level summary
 OS Command Injection happens when a website takes text you give it and runs that text as a command on the server.
 If the site doesn’t check or limit that text, someone can add extra commands to be executed — for example, to find the username the server runs as, or to write command output to a file and read it later.
 This is dangerous because it lets an attacker run commands on the server itself.

 ---